 If you absolutely must have a domain that’s only available among .net or .org, you should go for the .net.
 Recently Google has changed how they trust .org domains.
 Much of the exact match .org-s has fallen in rank after the EMD update.

 Should you go for an EMD (Exact Match Domain)?

 It depends but let me first tell you why EMD is good.
 First of all, it’s easy to remember.
-Think if you are looking for a dentist in your area.
+Think about if you are looking for a dentist in your area.
 Wouldn’t it be easy to remember www.*yourtown*dentist.com?
 Sure it would.
 It’s also good for SEO, but you should be careful about it.
-You have to have a high quality website with lots of content and stay away from over-optimization.
-Otherwise the SEO advantage turns into a huge disadvantage and basically the site would be impossible to rank in Google.
+You have to have a high-quality website with lots of content and stay away from over-optimization.
+Otherwise, the SEO advantage turns into a huge disadvantage, and the site would be impossible to rank in Google.

 Should it contain hyphens or numbers?

 Ideally not.
 You can get away with it but again, think long-term and go for quality from the start.

 DO NOT register them with your chosen hosting provider.
 They usually give you a free domain for the first year but charge a lot starting from the second.
 Go for a discount domain registrar like Namecheap, Namesilo, Internets.
 These are all companies I have dealt with and have excellent prices and flawless service.

 You don’t have to register the domain name at your hosting company.
 You can register it at any other registrar and point it to your hosting account.
 It’s quite easy, copy/pasting two lines of text.
 You can search “update nameserver” on Google, and you will find countless helpful articles on it.

 If you are from a smaller country, it’s a good idea to register a local tld, even better than a .com.